 Aji Pineapple Peppers – A Productive and Tasty Chili

-If you live in North America, you may have never tasted a pepper from the Capsicum baccatum species.
-There are countless varieties in the species, so where should you even start?
+If you live in North America, you likely haven’t tried a pepper from the Capsicum baccatum species.
+There are countless varieties within this species, so where should you even start?

-Well, I think the aji pineapple makes for the perfect introduction to the baccatum species of peppers.
-The plants are super productive, the peppers are a medium heat level, and have great flavor.
+Well, I think the aji pineapple makes for the perfect introduction to the C. baccatum species of peppers.
+The plants are small, yet super productive, the peppers are a medium heat level, and they have great flavor.

 About the Aji Pineapple